awartanian/portfolio-webpage/README.md

 Completed: July 2021

 Features:
-- A side nav bar that can be hidden/shown.
+- A beautiful side nav bar that can be hidden/shown.
 - Theme color changing buttons (dark orange, blue and yellow).
 - Light mode and dark mode toggle switch.
 - A list of my projects, where you have links to a DEMO or CODE on github.